jessehuss/sudokusolver/README.md

 - Python 3.10+
 - pip install -r requirements.txt

+## Usage

+Run the solver.py file to see the different solvers and their time complexities with a visualizer.

 Saw a reel where someone wrote a sudoku solver that brute forced the puzzle and wanted to write my own solvers using different techniques and algorithms.

 | **Technique**                  | **Time Complexity**         | **Description**                                                                                 | **When to Use**                                                                                       |